zhiwenh/delib/README.md

 <a name="devchain"></a>
 # Development Blockchain

 This development blockchain mimics the behavior of the actual Ethereum blockchain.
 It gives you access to the blockchain's genesis file so you can adjust the mining difficulty.
-If it is used within your project directory, the DeLib CLI and library will automatically by default open up RPC and IPC connections to it.
+If it is used within your project folders, the DeLib CLI and library will automatically by default connect to it via RPC and IPC.

-Start the development blockchain geth node with the following command.
+Start the geth node for the development blockchain with the following command.:
 ```
 -> delib devchain
 ```

 ## Using the custom geth node
-A JavaScript file is preloaded into geth which creates a set amount of accounts and starts mining.
+A JavaScript file is preloaded into geth which creates accounts and starts mining.
 When your coinbase mines enough it will distribute Ether to all other accounts.
 Mining is stopped after your coinbase reaches a certain minimum amount, and resumes again when it falls below it.
-It also mines automatically if there are transactions pending on the blockchain, and it displays the receipt of each transaction.
+It also automatically mines if there are transactions pending on the blockchain, and displays the receipt of each transaction.

-You're given a ```delib``` object that contains useful methods you can call in the JavaScript console.
-Auto mining can be toggled with ```delib.auto()```.
+In the JavaScript console you're given a ```delib``` object that contains useful methods you can call.
+Auto mining can be toggled with ```delib.auto()``` and you can adjust the minimum amount with ```delib.minAmount```.

-Here are all the methods available
+Here's a list of all the methods

 ```
 delib.accounts() // Displays all accounts, balances, and indexes